 - Anyone who actually needs to learn something

-how should you go about reading this cookbook?
+how should i read this cookbook?

 - Start with cooking with feelings.
 This sets the stage for the rest of the book and will help you determine whether you will find the cookbook legitimately useful.